Star-Mdakane/time-tracking-dashboard/README.md

 For the other divs I will attempt to to inject the the static elements like the image, and title.
 Next I will attempt to populate the rest using some if statements, making the timeframes buttons then controlling what is required.

+Problems encountered:
+Border radius of my li.
+Somehow I seperated the li element from its class ad were styted differently causing it to behave strange and have margins or gap at the bottom which I could not reach.
+The profile list item on span of 2 rows would stretch the list items on that row on 2 columns or more.

 ### Built with

 - Semantic HTML5 markup